 This finding was affirmed by the IRS in a 1986 private letter ruling.11F[xii] The IRS determined that land that was to be gifted with donor-imposed restrictions regarding mining and building heights (and that provided the donor with a right of first refusal if the land were to be sold by the charity to other than a charitable organization) had to be valued in light of the restrictions for charitable deduction purposes.

-Given the tax-adverse consequences of restricting a gift, the donor of land may consider alternatives:
+Given the tax-adverse consequences of restricting a gift, the donor of land may consider alternatives.

-• The landowner could first donate a conservation easement, which restricts use of the land for conservation purposes, to one land trust and then donate title to the land to a second charity (which may also be a land trust) or government entity.
+The second alternative requires no trust but involves complexity and added expense: The landowner could first donate a conservation easement, which restricts use of the land for conservation purposes, to one land trust and then donate title to the land to a second charity (which may also be a land trust) or government entity.
 Both donations may qualify as a charitable donation for federal tax purposes.
 For federal tax purposes, the aggregate value of the two gifts is likely to be similar to the value of an unrestricted gift of land.
 A chief disadvantage to this approach is that it requires much higher outlays due to additional appraisal, legal, and other real estate transaction costs and the need for a substantial stewardship fund or endowment contribution to the easement-receiving land trust, which will be taking on an obligation to monitor and enforce the easement in perpetuity.

 The types of restrictions discussed above affect the charitable organization’s (or government’s) use of a gift after it’s been made to the entity.
 Separate tax deduction issues may arise where the donor or donee impose conditions on when a gift will be made effective.
 For example: